freebasic/fbfrog/readme.txt

 - support macro expansion for C/CPP keywords, not just TK_ID
 - support -o - to write to stdout, or just -stdout, or similar

-* Emit unparsable constructs as TODOs instead of showing errors.
-Even though it goes against fbfrog's main ideas, it's needed to compensate for fbfrog being incomplete.
-And certain #defines will always be unparsable, so this is always needed.
-    * It's a good reason for having a custom C parser too
-    * Don't try to parse constructs partially for now - error recovery could easily produce worse results than not having it.

 - Add support for parsing function bodies: if/else blocks, for/while/do/while loops, local vars, assignments, goto, break, return, switch, labels including 'case'.